 The iOS 15 update allows users to change the floating image design into a standard grid of callers.
 A speaker will be highlighted with a white box and slightly larger image.

 Apple showed off using SharePlay to watch Apple TV+ content and share Apple Music during a call.
-Third-party app developers will be able to target the API as well, so YouTube or TikTok will be able to take advantage of this social feature.
+Third-party app developers can target the API as well, so YouTube or TikTok can take advantage of this social feature.

 Apple uses end-to-end encryption for its consumer-facing communication tools like iMessage and FaceTime.
 This means that every call made or message sent is private, and no one can listen in, not even Apple.